 Platinum Card from American Express

-The “Cadillac” travel card offered by Amex is The Platinum Card®.
+The “Cadillac” travel card offered by Amex is the Platinum Card® from American Express.
 The competition has been fierce in the recent months in the premium travel category as Chase introduced the Sapphire Reserve, which many consider the best of the premium credit cards.

 To address this issue, Amex increased the purchase reward payout to 5 points per $1 spent on air travel booked directly from an airline or using the Amex Travel portal and American Express has hinted at adding additional benefits in the near future as well.